-3. These external hard disks or thumb drive could infect the computers more when they intervene at the boot stage prior than the action of antivirus.
+3. These external hard disks or thumb drive could infect the computers more when they intervene at the boot stage prior to the action of antivirus.

 What could be Done to Minimize the USB Threats

 Either you are connecting a USB drive to your personal PC or into a device of your organization; certain precautions could help you to evade the potential threats.
-There are some practices for the individuals to secure their devices from USB virus and vulnerabilities.
+There are some practices for the individuals to secure their devices from USB viruses and vulnerabilities.

 Avoid Using an Unknown Flash Drive

 Most of us don’t care when it comes to a device like a USB.
 Usually, we store our important data into these storage devices and therefore, it’s common to share it with a friend or colleague.
 Due to such exchanges, a virus or malware could easily target your device as well.

-However, a ‘free stuff’ is never uninvited, so it’s possible that a left out USB flash drive would be accepted by us.
-But, always remember that these abandon devices might be purposed to fool you to load a malware into your PC or another device.
-For that, a survey report shows that the almost 50 percent of individuals who find a lost UBS, they insert it into their device without following certain precautions.
+However, ‘free stuff’ is never uninvited, so it’s possible that a left out USB flash drive would be accepted by us.
+But, always remember that these abandon devices might be purposed to fool you to load malware into your PC or another device.
+For that, a survey report shows that almost 50 percent of individuals who find a lost UBS, they insert it into their device without following certain precautions.

 Encrypt Your Flash Drive

 Encryption is one of the most effective methods to protect your data, no matter which device you are using it.
 That’s why; it is the most recommended practice by the cybersecurity experts and analysts.

-Strong encryption protocol such as AES 128/256 bit would be the best for data safety and flash drive protection.
+Strong encryption protocols such as AES 128/256 bit would be the best for data safety and flash drive protection.
 However, there are a few steps of flash drive encryption to ensure the most effective encryption.